Much of the glorious food piled onto tables during the holidays ends up lining the bin rather than your stomach.

 We agree.
-Christmas food tastes too good to throw away, but more importantly, food waste is too unfair to get away with.
+Holiday food tastes too good to throw away, but more importantly, food waste is too unfair to get away with.
 It's time to take action.
 This festive season, here are 21 simple ideas to fight food waste from your own home.

 Festive Sausage Rolls from Sorted